 Download the artifact (Assets section, after the release notes) for your platform as well as the corresponding signature file.
-For example, if you are on macOS and want to install release 1.4.0, you would download the files
+For example, if you are on macOS and want to install the latest release (1.4.0 at the time of writing), you would download the files

 daml-sdk-1.4.0-macos.tar.gz.asc.
 Note that for Windows you can choose between the tarball (ends in